-The building characteristics of Window to Wall Ratio, Lighting Power Density and Space Infiltration will be altered by using Measures that specifically manipulate those values in the energy model.
-The actual Measures used along with the code used in this analysis can be downloaded from (XXX).
-To understand the effect that these parameters have on building Electric EUI, we first need to define valid ranges (minimum and maximum) and distributions (triangular, uniform, etc) for each, thus turning our building parameters into Explanatory Variables.
+The building characteristics of Window to Wall Ratio, Lighting Power Density and Space Infiltration will be altered by using OpenStudio Measures that specifically manipulate those values in the energy model.
+The actual OpenStudio Measures used in this example, along with the code used in this analysis can be downloaded from (XXX).
+To understand the effect that these parameters have on building electric EUI, we first need to define valid ranges (minimum and maximum) and distributions (triangular, uniform, etc) for each input, thus turning our building parameters into Explanatory Variables.

-For this example, triangular distributions were chosen for each Explanatory Variable and are depicted in Figures 2-4 and the ranges listed in Table 1.
-Ranges for each Explanatory Variable are typically given from project constraints or best practices.
+For this example, triangular distributions were chosen for each Explanatory Variable and are depicted in Figures 2-4 with the ranges listed in Table 1.
+Ranges for each Explanatory Variable are typically defined by project constraints or best practices.
 It should be noted that while the plotted distributions do not appear to be triangles, that is just an artifact of plotting them using histogram and curve fit functions in R.

 Table 1: Explanatory Variable Ranges